thisispivi/Deep-Learning-Supermarket/README.md

 * z coordinate
 * Class

-We used just the first file and we removed all the coordinates columns, because we don't need the position in which the photo was taken, we need just the name of the file and the class.
+We used just the first two files and we removed all the coordinates columns, because we don't need the position in which the photo was taken, we need just the name of the file and the class.

 Using a bash script file we divided all the images into folders from 00 to 15 based on their class.

+There are two folders:
+1. **ValidationSet**: in which we can find all the validation set images
+2. **TrainingSet**: in which we can find all the training set images

-The images folder won't be in this repository because the dimension is too high for github.
+The images folder won't be in this repository because the size is too high for github.

 # How the project works
 In this section we will explain how the project works.